-Service Area: Edisford All Weather Pitch
+Service Area: Edisford All Weather Pitch Head of Service: Mark Beveridge

 The synthetic turf pitches at the Ribblesdale Pool are currently lit by 16 x 2KW metal halide floodlights mounted on 10m columns, these columns house the control gear for the lighting.
 They are approaching the end of their economic life.
 Some bookings have been cancelled because of lighting failure during the past year.